djgamekid/GDP-Group-I-bearcatmanager/README.md

 # bearcatmanager
-A Project Made by Darren Ross, Anthony Jack, Manikala Chevitipalli, Sai Achyuth Konda This project hopes to create a application that can be used to create and manage events, and allow user to get tickets to events.
+A Project Made by Darren Ross, Anthony Jack, Manikala Chevitipalli, Sai Achyuth Konda This project hopes to create an application that can be used to create and manage events and allow users to get tickets to events.

+*Please Note this is a sample project following the Graduate Directed Project guidelines*